Senior Courts Act 2016

 13: Power to award damages as well as, or in substitution for, injunction or specific performance, or

-"The court can give you money or make someone do something, or both."
+"The court can give you money instead of or as well as making someone do something."

 Part 2High Court